 Donald J. Kochan

-Professor of Law and Deputy Executive Director, Law and Economics Center (LEC)
+Professor of Law; Executive Director, Law and Economics Center (LEC)

 BA, Western Michigan University; JD, Cornell Law School

 - Subjects Taught: Property, Civil Procedure, State Constitutional Law, Institutions of American Law

 - Area(s) of Expertise: Real Property Law, Land Use, Real Estate, Constitutional Law, Administrative Law, Natural Resources and Environmental Law, Law & Economics

 Donald Kochan is Professor of Law and Executive Director of the Law & Economics Center (LEC).
 Professor Kochan is an elected member of the American Law Institute (ALI) and serves as an Adviser to ALI's Restatement of the Law Fourth, Property project.
 Professor Kochan is a Nonresident Scholar at the Center for the Constitution at Georgetown University Law Center, where he was a Visiting Scholar in residence during Fall 2018.
 Before joining the Antonin Scalia Law School faculty, he was the Parker S. Kennedy Professor in Law at Chapman University’s Dale E. Fowler School of Law from 2004 to 2020.
 From 2003 to 2004, Professor Kochan was an Olin Fellow at the University of Virginia School of Law.
 During 2002-2003, he was a Visiting Assistant Professor of Law at George Mason’s Scalia Law School.